-Look at the dramatic patterns in this rare Bumble Bee oval pendant.
+Look at the dramatic patterns in this rare Bumble Bee jasper ring.
 The stone by itself measures 14mm wide by 19mm long.
-Size 6-1/2.
+Ring size 6-1/2.

 Bumble Bee Jasper metaphysical properties: